 - Wait until the charging status light flashes white

 - On your MacBook Pro, choose AirPods from the list of devices

 Note that when you switch back to your iPhone, you may have to go through the pairing process again.
 Also note that Bluetooth is simply not a very robust technology and there are times when switching back and forth between devices will fail.

 In that case, you can use third-party apps to help alleviate the problem.

-There are now many alternatives, such as the pay-what-you-think-is-fair app AirBuddy.
+There are now many alternatives, such as AirBuddy 2, available for $9.99 from the developer.